SRE-0/Canaima-CNM8183-QT2308BK/README.md

 ## Firmware
 ### Firmware extracted cnm8183_v1.0_20240629 with android 13 in .img format files
-Yuo can download this firmware [here](https://pixeldrain.com/u/G3nkbvzW)
+You can download this firmware [here](https://pixeldrain.com/u/G3nkbvzW)

 ---